drand/drand/docs/SPECS.md

 In the `FinishPhase`, each node locally look at the shares they received and compute both their final share and the distributed public key.
 For the DKG to be sucessful, there must be at least more than a threshold of valid shares.
 For more detail, see the [cryptography](#cryptography) section.
 Each node must save the group configuration file augmented with the distributed key.
 This configuration file is now representative of functional current drand network.

-Each node must start generating randomness at the time specified in the `GenesisTime` of the group configuration file.
+When a node stored the new group file, it switches to the randomness generation protocol.
+Given there might be slight time delays, it must already be ready to accept packets for this.
+However, the node must only start generating randomness at the time specified in the `GenesisTime` of the group configuration file.

 ### Randomness generation